mpc-csis/csis10a-practice-test2/README.md

 ![Pluses](src/site/assets/PlusSigns.png)

 2. Create a method `drawPlus` that takes 3 arguments, a `GraphicContext` and the x and y coordinates of the center of the plus.
 This method will draw the plus.
 3. In the draw method in `PlusSigns.java`, use your `drawPlus` method to create the pluses as shown in the picture above.
+You can run your class using `mvn exec:java "-Dexec.mainClass=PlusSigns"`

 ## Problem 5 - Drawing with JavaFX B